Libel trial of Joseph Howe: Trial

 The trial took place in the present day library of Province House (Nova Scotia) and the judge in the case was Brenton Halliburton.
 Howe represented himself in the trial as no lawyer would defend him.
-Howe used as the basis of his argument the Libel Act 1792.
+Howe used as the basis of his argument the Libel Act 1792 (32 Geo.
+3. c.
+60).
 He presented for six and a quarter hours addressing the jury, citing case after case of civic corruption.
 He spoke eloquently about the importance of press freedom, urging jurors "to leave an unshackled press as a legacy to your children."
 Even though the judge instructed the jury to find Howe guilty, jurors took only ten minutes to acquit him.

 Legacy

 The victory of Howe in the court was considered monumental at the time.
 In the first issue of the Novascotian following the acquittal, Howe claimed that "the press of Nova-Scotia is Free."
-Some scholars have argued that Howe's libel victory changed little in the strict legal sense, however, other scholars insist that the case established the fundamental basis for the freedom of the press in Canada.
+Some scholars have argued that Howe's libel victory changed little in the strict legal sense; other scholars, however, insist that the case established the fundamental basis for the freedom of the press in Canada.